ART / PHOTO / VOICE / MOTION / dramaturg

-I work with Nature to create worlds full of beautiful, hybrid, abject monstrosities that seduce, beguile and disturb.
-I am fascinated by myths that demonise difference and work in distorted realities, photographing under-represented native forests and swamps using a cubist lens, to combine these images with sound, voice and uncanny motion design to create immersive, embodied, kairological cycles to celebrate diverse worldviews.
-These audio visual artworks challenge dominant colonial cinematic myths which cast the Australian landscape as horrific villain and crimescene to be conquered.
-My cinematic cubist artworks are lived-experience experiments which suspend disbelief, incite awe, inspire change and empower Nature.
-These actions contribute to research and development through the ‘Tune:in’ journey.
-'Through' collaborating with Nature, I listen, I sing, I feel, I journey, I create art, exhibit, discuss and 'Know.'
+I work with Nature as a dramaturg to create worlds full of beautiful, hybrid, abject monstrosities that seduce, beguile and disturb.
+I am fascinated by myths that demonise 'different'.
+I work in distorted realities, photographing under-represented native forests and swamps using a cubist lens.
+These images become multi-perspective photographic compositions which are combined with sound, voice and resonance motion design to create immersive, embodied, experiences where audiences can share space and time with diverse worldviews.
+These audio visual artworks challenge colonial screen myths which cast the Australian landscape - Nature - as villain and horrific crimescene to be 'cleansed' and 'domesticated'.
+My cinematic cubist artworks reverse colonial narratives through lived-experience, multi-sensory, Decolonising experiments, which suspend disbelief, create connection, incite Awe, inspire change and empower Nature.

-I am deeply grateful to the Quandamooka, Yuggera, Turrbal, Yugarabul, Jagera and Yugambeh peoples in South East Queensland for their generous gifts during my journey.
+I live, love and toil on the lands of the Palawa people in nipaluna, lutruwita (Hobart, Tasmania) and pay my respects to these Everywhen Elders and Warriors of the Now who allow me to share Their Country.
+I am also deeply grateful to the Quandamooka, Yuggera, Turrbal, Yugarabul, Jagera and Yugambeh Elders in South East Queensland for their generous gifts during my journey.

 Download